greg-ogs/SpatialF_controller/README.md

 This repo contains the code for a controller with the capability to align a spatial filter in X-Y-Z plane using neural networks and diffuse control.

-> The Z axis is not developed yet.
+> The Z axis is in developed already.

 # Setting the environment